unskript/Awesome-CloudOps-Automation/README_extending_docker.md

       > in the above command with the tag number.
 You can find the tags [Here](https://hub.docker.com/r/unskript/awesome-runbooks/tags)

     * Here you may notice we have two `-v` mount point.
 The first one `$HOME/.unskript` is for storing credentials.
-    * The second mount point `$HOME/Awesome-CloudOps-Automation/$CUSTOM_DIR_NAME` is where we save custom Legos or custom Runbooks in that directory.
-This means any content that is created will survive Docker reboots.
+    * The second mount point `$HOME/Awesome-CloudOps-Automation/$CUSTOM_DIR_NAME` is where we save custom Legos or custom Runbooks.

+       > Note: This means any content that is created will survive Docker reboots.

     * You would see a Welcome Message once the Docker starts.
 At this juncture point your browser to `http://127.0.0.1:8888/lab/tree/GetStarted.ipynb` (We recommend Google Chrome or MS Edge or Chromium)

 5. Once the page is loaded, Search for any pre-coded actions by typing keywords like `aws`, `kubernetes` `kubectl`,  `postgresql`, `mongo` etc..
-   Pick the standard Action that you want to extend in functionality, drag-n-drop it to the main cell area.
-You can refer [to this](https://docs.unskript.com)
+   Pick the standard Action that you want to extend the functionality, drag-n-drop it to the main cell area.
+You can refer [to this](https://docs.unskript.com) to get familiar with the UI.

-6. After you are done with the modification, you can use the `Save-As` option of the Action tool bar you can refer  [to this](https://docs.unskript.com) on how to save custom Action.
+6. After you are done with the modification, you can use the `Save-As` option to save your custom Action.
+You can refer  [to this](https://docs.unskript.com) on how to save custom Action.

    > Tip: If you want to verify the modification, you can create a credential for the given connector and test your modification to make sure
    > you are satisfied with the changes.